View DOROTHY RONEY's Obituary on Progress-Index.com and share memories

 |

-Mrs. Dorothy Roney, a former educator in Dinwiddie County Public Schools, passed away Wednesday, June 5, 2019, in New York.
+She was preceded in death by her loving husband, Ernest F. Roney; her grandmother, Julia Cooke; parents, Robert Boatwright and Linda Boatwright; aunt, Josephine Drumgoole; nephews, Vaughan Edwards and Michael Edwards, whom she helped raise.

+She leaves to cherish her precious memories a loving sister, Emma Lee Edwards of Brooklyn, NY; a great-niece Varneka Baynard of Middletown, DE; a great-great-niece Ava Baynard of Middletown, DE; devoted cousins Wanda Short and family and Kate Jones and family; a devoted niece, Cynthia Roney Gale (Howard) of Glenside, PA; three sister in-laws, Thelma Boiling of White Plains, NY, Georgia Roney of Carson, VA, Valerie Roney of Plainfield, NJ; three brother in-laws, Fred Roney (Maryanne) of Glenside, PA, MacArthur Roney (Ester) of Crete, IL, Donald Roney (Glovenia) of Dinwiddie, VA.
+She leaves a host of loving relatives and friends who will sadly miss her.

-A celebration of life service will be held 11 a.m.
-Saturday, June 15, 2019, at the Little Bethel Baptist Church, 23503 Flatfoot Road, Stony Creek, VA, with the Rev. Dr. David L. Banks Sr., officiating.
-Interment will follow at the Jones Family Cemetery.
+A funeral service will be held on Saturday, June 15, 2019, at 11 a.m. at the Little Bethel Baptist Church, Stony Creek, Virginia.
+The family will assemble at the homeplace at 10 a.m. on the morning of the service.